XuLiu0216/EE599-finalProject-IoT/README.md

 ### Getting Started

-Edit the input.txt file, with format given by the attached jpeg.
+Edit the parkingInput.txt and userInput.txt file, with format given by the attached jpeg.

 Run the program by entering 'python phase1.py' into terminal.